 €€ | North African Influenced Dishes | Great Reputation

-With the Alhambra towering above to one side, the Moorish quarter up the hill to the other, the uneven cobblestones, the series of high-arched bridges, and the gentle burbling of the Darro River below, this street has been often described as the world’s most beautiful.
+With the Alhambra towering above to one side, the Moorish quarter up the hill to the other, the uneven cobblestones, high-arched bridges, and the Darro River below, this street has often been described as the world’s most beautiful.

-The river’s name originally meant “gives gold”, but the restaurant’s name translates as “The Saffron Road”, denoting its southern Mediterranean and North African influences.
-So, here, along with some local and national dishes, you’ll find Harira soup and lamb, chicken and vegetarian couscous.
+The restaurant’s name translates as “The Saffron Road”, denoting its southern Mediterranean and North African influences.
+So, here, along with some local and national dishes, you’ll find Harira soup and lamb, chicken, and vegetarian couscous.

-There are other vegetarian options too, which certainly cannot be taken for granted in Spain in general and Granada in particular.
-And the wine list is well-stocked and well-selected, if you don’t feel the urge to sip on a mint tea.
+There are other vegetarian options too, which you can’t take for granted in Spain in general and Granada in particular.
+There’s also a good selection on the wine list.

-It’s important not to forget that Granada was the very last Islamic State in Western Europe, and it’s great that this restaurant has chosen to pay particular homage to the Arabic influences that can be found everywhere in Granada, in its cuisine as much as its culture.
+Granada was the very last Islamic State in Western Europe, and it’s great that this restaurant has chosen to pay particular homage to the Arabic influences that can be found everywhere here—as much in its cuisine as its culture.

 It’s a popular restaurant, so booking in advance is recommended.
 Ask for the tables near the window with the wonderful view of the Alhambra, or on the terrace where you may end up being serenaded by a passing flamenco guitarist.